SebKrantz/collapse/README.md

 *  *Advanced data programming*: A full set of fast statistical functions supporting grouped and/or weighted computations on vectors, matrices and data.frames.
 Quick (ordered) and reusable grouping, quick data-converions, and quick select and replace variables.
 *  *Advanced aggregation*: Fast and easy multi-data-type, multi-function, weighted, parallelized and fully customized data aggregation.
 *  *Advanced transformations*: Fast (grouped, weighted) sweeping out of statistics, scaling, centering, higher-dimensional centering, complex linear prediction and partialling-out.
-*  *Advanced time-computations*: Fast (sequences of) lags/leads, and (iterated) differences and growth rates on (unordered) time-series and panel data.
+*  *Advanced time-computations*: Fast (sequences of) lags / leads, and (iterated) differences and growth rates on (unordered) time-series and panel data.
 Multivariate auto, partial and cross-correlation functions for panel data.
 Panel data to (ts-)array conversions.
 *  *List Processing*: (Recursive) list-identification, extraction / subsetting, apply, and row-binding / unlisting in 2D.
-* *Advanced data exploration*: Fast (grouped, weighted, panel-decomposed) summary statistics for cross-sectional and complex multilevel/panel data.
+* *Advanced data exploration*: Fast (grouped, weighted, panel-decomposed) summary statistics for cross-sectional and complex multilevel / panel data.

-*collapse* is built using *Rcpp*, uses C functions from *data.table* and *stats*, and imports from *lfe*.
+*collapse* is built using *Rcpp* and uses C functions from *data.table*, *lfe* and *stats*.

 ## Installation